Friday, February 14, 2025

 ONE LAST PIECE OF THE PUZZLE

-The 1950 Federal Census was released to the public on April 1, 2022.
+The 1950 Federal Census (Ancestry.com) was released to the public on April 1, 2022.
 It was here that Tina and I found our great-grandfather in a long list of patients in the Gowanda State Hospital.
-It was one more reminder of his dismal circumstances in the last years of his life.
+It was one more reminder of his dismal circumstances during the last years of his life.

 George Scott - 79-year-old widower - Born in NY - Patient - Occupation: Inmate